Al-rimi/Timetable-to-Calendar/README.md

 - Maps “Sections” to exact start/end times provided by you.
 - Builds a standards-compliant ICS with calendar metadata suitable for Samsung/Google/Apple calendars.
 - Outside (dayless) courses are scheduled on Sunday in 1-hour slots starting at 14:00 (14–15, 15–16, …) per week.
-- Optional debug mode prints a concise, per-course summary to help verify parsing.
+- Prints a detailed, per-course summary (always on) to help verify parsing.

 ## How it works (brief)